Daetha/Climate_in_the_Cloud/README.md

 ## Tools and Technologies

-Overal, in the project I used:
+Overall, in the project I used:
 1. Sagemaker
 2. Timestream
 3. RDS